juju/docs/src/en/controllers.md

 In some circumstances you may wish to share a controller or one of its associated models.
 Juju provides [multi-user functionality](./users.html) for this purpose.

+## Minimum requirements

 The minimum resources required for a local controller are 2GiB of memory and 1 vCPU.

+For LXD-based controllers, those resources will need to be increased according to the projected workload.
+Disk space is an important factor to consider for a localhost (LXD) cloud, due to boot images and containers.

 ## Controller management